dbeandrzej/File-Manager-Component/README.md

 </p>

 ## What is provider?
-Provider plugin is a bridge between the component plugin and a storage (third-party services or applications such as Amazon S3, Dropbox, Apex application and etc.).
+Provider plugin is a bridge between the component plugin and a storage (third-party services or applications such as Amazon S3, Dropbox, Apex application etc.).
 It consists of metadata, core and javascript interface.
 <p align="center">
 <img src="https://apexfilesdir.s3.eu-west-1.amazonaws.com/apexutil/FileManagerPluginSchema.png" alt="Provider" width="300px">
 </p>